kamilk91/yi-hack-easy/README.md

-THIS PROJECT IS OUTDATED AND NOT MAINTAINED ANYMORE
+THIS PROJECT WORKS ON EU22 !!! thanks to original author
+@npetrovski
 ===============

 # yi-hack-easy